• Website Packages

 • media mentions

-We’ve seen many campaign blogs launched with good intentions, then abandoned after a few posts.
-A partially active blog is worse than no blog at all.
+We’ve seen many campaign blogs launched with good intentions and then abandoned after two or three posts.
+A stale blog can look worse than no blog at all.
+If the last update is months old, voters may wonder whether the campaign is still active.

 Endorsements Page